pmean/build-website/text/04/retrospective.md

 recruiting too many patients, because that will increase the number of patients who will be exposed to the pains and risks of the intervention and it will increase the number who have to endure the inferior treatment.
-You don\'t know which of the treatments will end up being inferior, but you want to wrap up the study as soon as you can so that everyone after that can have the benefit of the therapy which ends up working better.
+You don't know which of the treatments will end up being inferior, but you want to wrap up the study as soon as you can so that everyone after that can have the benefit of the therapy which ends up working better.

-In contrast, it\'s hard to imagine a retrospective study being too large.
+In contrast, it's hard to imagine a retrospective study being too large.
 The confidentiality risk does not increase with sample size, since a data file with 20,000 patients is stored just as securely as a data file with 200 patients.
 If your budget allows it, there is no